-If you want to maximize your travel rewards, I recommend using cards earning transferable points currencies, like the Chase Sapphire Preferred® Card (review), Citi Strata Premier℠ Card (review), and Capital One Venture Rewards Credit Card (review).
+If you want to maximize your travel rewards, I recommend using cards earning transferable points currencies, like the Chase Sapphire Preferred® Card (review), Citi Strata Premier® Card (review), and American Express® Gold Card (review).
 Not only do these cards give you the most flexibility, but they also often have valuable bonus categories on spending.

-A reader asked me about the overall value proposition of hotel credit cards for those who are “free agents,” who don’t have elite status with a hotel loyalty program, and aren’t otherwise usually loyal to a hotel group.
-Is it still worth picking up a hotel credit card, and if so, under what circumstances?
+That being said, I’d argue that the overall value proposition of hotel credit cards can be pretty great as well.
+I’d say that’s even the case for those who are “free agents,” meaning those people who don’t have elite status with a hotel loyalty program, and aren’t otherwise usually loyal to a hotel group.
+Let me explain why.

 In this post: